thinkst/canarytools-docs/docs/canarytokens/factory.md

         type: string
         description: Image file (jpeg or png) that will be displayed on the Canarytokens URL (required when creating web-image tokens)
     response: A JSON structure with the generated Canarytoken.
+  factory_download:
+    name: Download Canarytoken using Factory auth string
+    url: /api/v1/canarytoken/factory/download
+    method: GET
+    description: Download the generated file (if one exists) for the supplied Canarytoken using Factory auth string
+    params:
+      - name: factory_auth
+        required: true
+        type: string
+        description: A valid Canarytoken factory auth string
+      - name: canarytoken
+        required: true
+        type: string
+        description: An identifier for a Canarytoken that supports downloadable files
+    response: A file if the Canarytoken supports file generation, otherwise an error.
 ---

 # Factory